nataliiazab/nataliiazab/README.md

 ## About Me

-I'm Natalie, a Fullstack Developer.
-I switched from project management to tech after discovering my passion for programming while delivering cybersecurity projects for the US Department of State.
+I switched from project management to tech after discovering my passion for programming while delivering cybersecurity projects funded by the US Department of State.
 I completed a 500-hour fullstack development bootcamp and I'm now looking for my first role where I can use my skills to create innovative solutions.

 🌐 [Check out My Portfolio](https://nataliiazab-portfolio.netlify.app)